code for loading the format for the notebook

 print(value)

 One important thing to note about generator is that it only produces the result a single time.
-In other words, once we're done iterating through the generator for the first time, we won't get any results the second time around.
+In other words, once we're done iterating through our generator for the first time, we won't get any results the second time around when we iterate over an already-exhausted generator.

 # no results